 It is usually best for an arrest to take place in conjunction with an attorney who contacts the prosecutor beforehand.
 If you have become aware that the indictment is forthcoming against you, you can make arrangements to turn yourself in, which may help convince the judge that you should be allowed to remain free while the case is pending.
 You show you are not a flight risk for trial because you are voluntarily turning yourself in so the case can start.

-In state cases, typically the police predominantly make arrests at the scene where the supposed incident occurred.
-Local police tend to be more reactive whereas federal law enforcement typically run a longer-term investigation.
+In state cases, typically the police predominantly make federal arrests in Maryland at the scene where the supposed incident occurred.
+Local police tend to be more reactive, whereas federal law enforcement typically run a longer-term investigation.
 Federal law enforcement officials are more proactive in this sense and the arrest typically comes later on in the process.